-Developing a Programme of Study plan is essential, especially for students intending to complete the Bachelor of Ministries or Bachelor of Theology degree, even if the Diploma of Christian studies will be completed first.
+Developing a Programme of Study plan is essential, especially for students intending to complete the Bachelor of Theology degree, even if the Diploma of Christian studies will be completed first.
 Students can also seek advice from other Laidlaw staff as appropriate.